150 YEARS STRONG

 Louise Langford (1861–1890)

-Nellie was Professor of Economics and History, Rockford College from 1896-98, then worked at Hull House and other settlement houses.
-After a degree from the New York School of Philanthropy, 1902, she was Sociological Librarian at the New York State Library from 1902 to 1905, and librarian at the Russell Sage Foundation Library 1905–1913.
+Page was Professor of Economics and History, Rockford College from 1896 to 1898, then worked at Hull House and other settlement houses.
+After a degree from the New York School of Philanthropy in 1902, she was Sociological Librarian at the New York State Library from 1902 to 1905, and librarian at the Russell Sage Foundation Library from 1905 to 1913.
 Then she went to the University of California, in a variety of positions, including librarian in the Departments of Economics and Political Science (1925–1930), and the Bureau of Public Administration and Library of Economic Research (1930–1932).

 Bibliographical notes

-Jane Rodgers Siegel is Rare Book Librarian at Columbia University in New York City.
+Jane Rodgers Siegel is the Rare Book Librarian at Columbia University’s Rare Book and Manuscript Library.